Pipelines

 Connecting steps

 Steps are connected together so that the output of one step is passed to the input of the next.
-When multiple steps are connected together, they are called a pipeline chain.
+When multiple steps are connected together, they are called a pipeline chain or branch.

 Connecting steps is done with the -> operator.
 For example: